iPhone Food Photography

-Therefore food shots have to look enticing and not too over complicated that would kill one's appetite.
+Therefore food shots have to look enticing and not too complicated which would kill one's appetite.
 I use natural light to draw out the details of each food subject.

-The following set of photos was shot during one of my iPhone Food Photography Workshops.
+Some of this food was shot during one of my iPhone Food Photography Workshops.

 The props were nothing fancy, just a black wok and a dark coloured mat for backgrounds.

-To depict freshness of these fruits, I sprayed some water onto it and used dry ice to create fog-like form of a refrigerator.
+I sprayed cold water onto these fruits and used dry ice to create a fog-like form of a refrigerator to show the freshness.

-Here are some flat lays shots, great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.
+Flat lays shots are great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.

-The phone camera is clever in emulating shallow depth of field just like a DSLR.
+iPhone camera and most smartphones are good in emulating shallow depth of field just like a DSLR lens.

 It is impressive what an iPhone camera and most smartphone cameras can do these days.
 You just need to get a few techniques to make the image pops.

-The final work has a perfect resolution for upload on any social media platforms as well as on websites, as seen on this post.
+The final work has a perfect resolution for upload on any social media platforms as well as on websites, as seen in this post.

 Here are some tips to get that amazing shots of food with your iPhone: